elstr/user-management/README.md

 I started developing this app managing the state without Redux, building a high level state at App.js After a few days of developing I realized that managing the state this way was hard, it was difficult to send state to components and update state, so I started over…

-Facing the fact that I didn’t know Redux (until today) I started learning as fast as I could reading posts and watching videos.
+Facing the fact that I didn’t know Redux (until today) I started learning as fast as I could, reading posts and watching videos.
 After a few days of struggle I managed to connect the DevTools and see the magic happen.
 I was dispatching actions, managing state and monitoring everything.